 Proprioception (mechanoreceptor) training is very easily done … in principle.
 Combining various types of balance work with jumping, changing direction, throwing and catching.

-If you are worried about any kind of soft tissue injury it is best to seek medical advice and get it checked out by a physiotherapist.
+If you are worried about any kind of soft tissue injury always seek medical advice and get it checked out by a doctor or physiotherapist.

 - The posterior chain: what it is and why it’s important for athletes